MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migrate-unified-service-desk-configuration-dynamics-365-server.md

 ---
-title: "Migrate your Unified Service Desk  configuration to another instance | MicrosoftDocs"
+title: "Migration of a Unified Service Desk configuration | MicrosoftDocs"
-description: "Learn how to move a Unified Service Desk  configuration to another instance." ms.date: 08/23/2017 ms.topic: article
+description: "Learn how you can migrate your latest Unified Service Desk configuration data from your development or test environment to the production environment." ms.date: 08/23/2017 ms.topic: article
 author: mh-jaya